- Download our Moving to Thailand Guide (PDF)

 After securing a job, getting the appropriate visa and arriving, an expat would need a work permit for Thailand in order to work in the country.
 It is theoretically possible for expats who have not secured a position before they move to Thailand to get a work permit once they are in the country.

-Expats looking to work in Thailand will need to enter the country on a Non-Immigrant visa.
-Before they can start working, however, they will need to get a work permit from the Thai Ministry of Labour.
+Expats looking to work in Thailand will need to enter the country on a Non-Immigrant Visa.
+Before they can start working, however, expats will need to get a work permit from the Thai Ministry of Labour.

 After arriving at the Immigration Checkpoint at their point of entry, holders of a valid visa are granted an initial temporary stay permit, usually valid for 90 days.
 New arrivals are then advised to apply for a temporary work permit at the Department of Employment (which oversees the labour ministry) as soon as possible.

 After receiving their temporary work permit, applicants will then have a limited time to apply for a long-term visa called the Extension of Stay Permit at the Immigration Bureau.
 This permit is valid for a maximum of one year, after which an extension has to be applied for.

 In many cases, an expat’s sponsoring company will apply for a work permit at the Department of Employment on their behalf.
 The employee will then be responsible for applying for their long-term visa and re-entry permit.